PeopleForBikes/brokenspoke-analyzer/docs/source/about.md

 ## Where to find the FIPS codes

-FIPS codes (Federal Information Processing Series) in the BNA are 7-digit codes which are a combitnation of a State FIPS code (2-digit) and a Place FIPS code (5-digit).
+FIPS codes (Federal Information Processing Series) in the BNA are 7-digit codes which are a combination of a State FIPS code (2-digit) and a Place FIPS code (5-digit).

 For example Austin, TX FIPS code is `4805000`, where `48` is for the state of